All The Benefits Of Bentonite Clay, Plus How To Use It

 But in one study, feeding pigs montmorillonite clay (the same as bentonite clay) for 100 days reduced the concentration of lead in their blood, brain, liver, bone, kidneys, and hair.
 Similar findings were made with carp, too—exposing them to cadmium caused oxidative stress, but supplementing their diet with clay reversed oxidative damage to the liver and kidneys.

-2. It may heal the gut and promote good digestion.
+2. It may promote good digestion.

 Anecdotes of bentonite's digestion-regulating effects abound, with people taking it to treat everything from acid reflux to constipation to bloating and gas—which kind of makes sense once you realize that kaolin (another type of clay) was once commonly used in stomach-soothing meds like Rolaids and Maalox.

 In particular, bentonite clay may hold promise for people suffering from irritable bowel syndrome (IBS).
 In one small clinical trial, patients with constipation-predominant IBS who took 3 grams (a bit less than a teaspoon) of bentonite clay twice a day for eight weeks experienced improvements in bowel movements compared to a placebo group.
 No reduction in pain was noted, however.
-(Check out these 5 tips for taming an irritable bowel.)

 It's not clear why exactly bentonite exerts positive effects on the digestive system, but some speculate that a reduction in IBS may be due to improvements in the health of the gut lining.
 There's also some evidence in animals that bentonite clay has anti-parasitic properties, which could potentially ease stomach woes.
 Benefits, like heartburn relief, have more obvious explanations—the minerals in bentonite clay, including calcium and magnesium, have acid-neutralizing properties.

 All that said, however, there's still no clear consensus on whether we should actually be consuming bentonite clay.